BuyMyBeard/shady/README.md

 Use Flutter 3.7 or later, and follow [this guide](https://docs.flutter.dev/development/ui/advanced/shaders).

 ## How to use
-1. In your code, prepare a `Shady` instance with details about the shader programs you want to use.
+1. In your code, prepare a `Shady` instance with details about the shader program.
 It's important to add *all* uniforms and textures, and to add them in *the same order* as they appear in the shader program.

     ```
     /* myShader.frag */